git-town/git-town/website/src/preferences/sync-upstream.md

-# git-town.sync-upstream
+# sync-upstream

-If the repository contains an "upstream" remote, syncs the main branch with its upstream counterpart.
-You can disable this by running `git config git-town.sync-upstream false`.
+If your Git repository contains an `upstream` remote, [git sync](../commands/sync.md) syncs the main branch with its upstream counterpart.
+You can disable this behavior by running `git config git-town.sync-upstream false`.